All Episodes

 You couldn't do it to any other religion, and you shouldn't be doing it to mine.

-I'm Mark Belling and I'm in for Rush.
+I'm Mark Belling, and I'm in for Rush.

-I'm Mark Belling sitting in for Rush Limbaugh, railing away like some puritanical tight-collared prude about the Da Vinci Code, which I really don't think I am, but I realize that is how it's coming off.
+I'm Mark Belling sitting in for Rush Limbaugh, railing away like some puritanical type-collared prude about the Da Vinci Code, which I really don't think I am, but I realize that is how it's coming off.

-And the reason it comes off that way is because people aren't that bothered by this movie, and that's what bothers me.
+And The reason it comes off that way is because people aren't that bothered by this movie, and that's what bothers me.

-Now I know how that happens.
+Now, I know how that happens.

 We've been assaulted so many times.